 The works of Sue Willis reflect her deep appreciation for animals and the natural world and suggest connectedness between all things in nature.
-Her materials include hand-built and slip-cast porcelain, stoneware, resin, cast bronze, glass, encaustic, paint and found objects.
+Her media include hand-built and slip-cast porcelain, stoneware, resin, cast bronze, glass, encaustic, paint, mixed media, video, performance, and installation.

-She was born in Chicago and received her MFA from The Tyler School of Art in Philadelphia.
-Since that time she has resided as a working artist in New York City, where she is currently an adjunct-associate professor at The Fashion Institute of Technology.
-She has also taught at New York University, Parsons School of Design, Pratt Institute, The School of The Art Institute of Chicago and their Oxbow artist-residency program in Saugatuck, MI.
+Willis was born in Chicago and received her MFA from The Tyler School of Art in Philadelphia.
+She resides as a working artist in New York City, currently an adjunct-associate professor at The Fashion Institute of Technology, with former positions at New York University, Parsons School of Design, Pratt Institute, The School of The Art Institute of Chicago and their Oxbow artist-residency program in Saugatuck, MI.

 Public works include the Kennedy Medallions (selection of materials and fabrication) for The John F. Kennedy Center for the Performing Arts, the design in maquette of three (thirty-five foot high) steel site-specific sculptures, commissioned by Chermayeff & Geismar Associates/NYC for Altria Group (installed in Richmond,